bgamari/ghc-dump/corediff/README.md

 CoreDiff improves upon `diff` by assimilating terms before they are compared.
 Alpha-equivalent terms don't show up as differences.
 This is useful for finding the differences in Core-to-Core transformations that two versions of GHC performed.

+The approach is described in the associated [master's thesis][thesis].

 ## Usage